ShizukaDonaghue/happy-beans/TESTING.md

 </details>

 ## Accessibility
 [Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) was used to test accessibility.
 The only errors identified were for Crispy Form fields.
-Please see below results for each page.
+Please see the results below for each page.

 <details>
   <summary>Home Page - No errors</summary>